charliezahrlie/charliezahrlie/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

-𓂃- ,, yumeships { DOUBLES DNI , NON-SHARE } ⟢ ༄.°
+𓂃- ,, yumeships { DOUBLES DNI , NON-SHARE } ⟢ ༄.° (DISCLAIMER: i know some of these characters are a fucking adult, leave me alone)

 ˚˖𓍢ִ໋🦢˚ L Lawliet ✧ ( sweetdeduct )